 Does your general partnership have loans?
 Check what the agreements are.
 If you cannot fulfil your obligations, then contact the financier and try to find a solution.

 Do you have lease agreements?
 For example for a lease car?
 Check the duration of the contract.
 Contact the leasing company (lessor) to find out what the options are.

-If you were born before 1960 and you own a business which is no longer viable, you can apply for a benefit via the Decree on Social Assistance to the Self-Employed (Besluit bijstandverlening zelfstandigen, Bbz).
+If you were born before 1960 and you own a business which is no longer viable, you can apply for a benefit via the (Besluit bijstandverlening zelfstandigen, Bbz).
 With the help of the Bbz you can receive benefits in addition to your income up to the level of a social welfare benefit.
 Please note: you must have spent at least 1225 hours per year on your vof.
-If you were born after 1960, the benefit applies until the commercial partnership ends.
+If you were born after 1960, the benefit applies until the general partnership ends.
 You can apply for the Bbz benefit at the social services of the municipality where you live.

 Are you aged between 55 and the state pension age?
-Then you may be eligible for the Older and Partially Disabled Self-Employed Income Support (IOAZ).
+Then you may be eligible for the (IOAZ).
 With the IOAZ benefit, your income will be supplemented up to social welfare level.
 You must be able to demonstrate that you have too little income to live on.
 Apply for the IOAZ benefit at the municipality where you live.

 Apply before deregistering from KVK